List of Idaho state prisons

 This is a list of state prisons in Idaho.
 There are no federal prisons in Idaho and this list does not include county jails located in the state of Idaho.

 The state contracted with the Corrections Corporation of America to operate the Idaho Correctional Institution - Orofino until the state took back operations in January 2014.
 CCA also operates the largest prison in the state, the Idaho Correctional Center, although Idaho Governor Butch Otter announced in January 2014 that its contract would not be renewed.

-Idaho also exports state prisoners to CCA's Kit Carson Correctional Center in Colorado.
+Idaho also houses state prisoners at Core Civic's Saguaro Correctional Center in Eloy, AZ.